800 Minutes In Hours

 • Misinterpreting Remainders: When you have a remainder after dividing by 60, remember that this remainder represents the remaining minutes, not a fraction of an hour that needs to be further converted.

 • Ignoring Units: Paying attention to units is crucial.
-Always include the units (minutes, hours) in your calculations to ensure that you're working with the correct quantities.
+Always include the units (minutes, hours) in your calculations to confirm that you're working with the correct quantities.

 Frequently Asked Questions (FAQ)